Generic Name: levoleucovorin (LEE voe LOO koe voe rin)

 Some patients will have abnormalities in methotrexate elimination or renal function following methotrexate administration, which are significant but less severe than the abnormalities described above.
 These abnormalities may or may not be associated with significant clinical toxicity.
 If significant clinical toxicity is observed, levoleucovorin rescue should be extended for an additional 24 hours (total of 14 doses over 84 hours) in subsequent courses of therapy.
 The possibility that the patient is taking other medications which interact with methotrexate (e.g., medications which may interfere with methotrexate elimination or binding to serum albumin) should always be reconsidered when laboratory abnormalities or clinical toxicities are observed.

 Delayed methotrexate excretion may be caused by accumulation in a third space fluid collection (i.e., ascites, pleural effusion), renal insufficiency, or inadequate hydration.
-Under such circumstances, higher doses of levoleucovorin or prolonged administration may be indicated.
+Under such circumstances, higher doses or prolonged administration may be indicated.

 Usual Adult Dose for Methotrexate Overdosage: